China-UK-ZSL/Resources_for_KZSL/ZS-IMGC/ZSL_Dataset/README.md

 - test_unseen_loc: instances indexes of test set features for unseen classes

-### ImageNet (ImNet-A, ImNet-O)
-- Download image features of ImageNet classes from [here](https://drive.google.com/drive/folders/1An6nLXRRvlKSCbJoKKlqTNDvgN7PyvvW) and put them to the folder `ImageNet/`.
-- Class splits have been provided in the corresponding folders
+`resNet101.mat` includes the following fields:
+- features: columns correspond to image instances
+- labels: the labels of all images in features, and the label number of a class is its row number in allclasses.txt
+- image_files: original image sources